What is the best benchtop sandblast cabinet?

 Uses for Benchtop Sandblast Cabinets

-When we talk about a benchtop sandblast cabinet, you are specifically talking about a smaller unit.
+When we talk about a benchtop sandblast cabinet, you are specifically talking about a table top blast cabinet.
 There are large industrial blasting cabinets, some large enough to house motorcycle chassis!
-If you think about it, a large and benchtop unit have more similarities than differences.
+If you think about it, a large and benchtop unit have a lot in common.
 Both have a sandblast gun, a view window and gloves.
 They can use the same abrasive media and perform the same functions.
 The obvious characteristic that is different is the size of the blasting chamber.

 Did you know?